avicndugu/gari-landing-page/README.md

 This command will generate a Build folder `/dist/` in the root of the project that you can upload to your server.

-Tunza is based on Tailwind CSS which is a powerful, utility-first CSS framework that helps you build highly customizable and fast-loading websites.
+Gari is based on Tailwind CSS which is a powerful, utility-first CSS framework that helps you build highly customizable and fast-loading websites.

 ## License

-Tunza Tailwind HTML Landing Page template is 100% free and open-source, allowing you to use it freely for both personal and commercial projects without any need for attribution or credits.
+Gari Tailwind HTML Landing Page template is 100% free and open-source, allowing you to use it freely for both personal and commercial projects without any need for attribution or credits.